 - escaping formulaic models

 - reflective writing

 The list is not exhaustive, other relevant topics will be considered.
 Sessions will be scheduled for 30 minutes and may take the form of a presentation or a workshop.
 All sessions should end with a section outlining implications for teaching practice.

 Poster presentations are also welcome, especially from Master's students.

-Deadline for abstracts is Monday 13 January 2020.
+Complete the proposal form by Monday 13 January 2020.
 Proposals should contain 300 words.